Nifedipine: Supply issues

 Stocks of Nyefax Retard brand nifedipine 20 mg (pharmacode: 529435) are running low.
 This is due to a manufacturing issue.
 The supplier (Douglas) anticipates the registered product to be available again by the end of the year.

-We are listing an alternative brand from 1 May 2021.
+We listed an alternative brand on 1 May 2021.

 - Brand: Mylan nifedipine

 - Available: We are advised stock will be available in late April.

 The Mylan product is not Medsafe approved.
 It will need to be prescribed and supplied in line with section 29 of the Medicines Act.

 The dosing regimen of Mylan brand nifedipine 20mg long-acting remains twice a day, the same as Nyefax Retard 20mg.

 Discontinuation of Adalat brand 10, 30, 60 mg tablets